 Update: The End of ‘Mount Kamuning’ Is Official

-If you’ve been following our stories here on TripZilla Philippines, you might remember our post about one of Metro Manila’s most talked-about footbridges.
-Yup, we’re talking about Mount Kamuning, the steep pedestrian bridge on EDSA that practically needed a fitness level to conquer.
+If you have been following our stories here on TripZilla Philippines, you probably remember our post about one of Metro Manila’s most talked-about footbridges.
+Yes, we are talking about Mount Kamuning, the steep pedestrian bridge on EDSA that felt like a full workout every time you crossed it.

 Also read: Goodbye Mt Kamuning: The Viral EDSA Footbridge Is Finally Being Removed